LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       predicate functor, multiple predicate implementations for different types of arguments are possible, also known as *ad hoc polymorphism*.
-      :term:`Parametric objects and categories <parametric entity>` enable implementation of *parametric polymorphism* by using one of more parameters to pass object identifiers that can be used to parameterize generic predicate definitions.
+      :term:`Parametric objects and categories <parametric entity>` enable implementation of *parametric polymorphism* by using one or more parameters to pass object identifiers that can be used to parameterize generic predicate definitions.